OlumideOlaoye/Retail-Sales-Forecast/README.md

 ## Acknowledgements
 The dataset has been gotten from kaggle and can be found at https://www.kaggle.com/prathimananjundaiah/global-superstore

+## Actions Taken:
+- Performed some data cleaning and wrangling on the dataset to deal with quality and tidiness issues
+- Performed Time Series Analysis and forecasting on the sales of Product Categories across the various Market Segments for the next six months.
+- Provided analytics that will aid proper estimation and effective planning of inventory and business processes.

 ## Conclusion
 Based on the analyses conducted on the dataset and the insights gotten, it can be concluded that there seems to be an upward trend for a period of 6 months forecast and some seasonal components as well